-- 14. In [REDACTED]. - 15.
-Since its debut in [REDACTED]. - 16.
-Sabre's products are sold through [REDACTED], its own website at [REDACTED], and other authorized distributors, with authority to sell the products only under the same brand and packaging. - 17.
-Sabre owns, as part of its IP Portfolio, the trademarks and design patent described below that are the subject of this action. - 18.
-Plaintiff offers for sale and sells its products within the state of Florida, including this district, and throughout the United States. - 19.
-Like many other intellectual property rights owners, Plaintiff suffers ongoing daily and sustained violations of its intellectual property rights at the hands of counterfeiters and infringers, such as Defendants herein. - 20.
-Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct. - 21.
-In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff, expends significant resources in connection with its intellectual property enforcement efforts, including legal fees and investigative fees. - 22.
-The recent explosion of infringement over the Internet has created an environment that requires companies like Plaintiff to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and itself from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brand.
+- 10. Alpha LLC is a [REDACTED] corporation with its principal place of business at [REDACTED]. - 11.
+Alpha LLC specializes in [REDACTED]. - 12.
+Plaintiff's products received praise and reviews on social media websites such as [REDACTED], and were featured in [REDACTED]. - 13.
+Plaintiff's products are sold through several authorized resellers' websites, such as [REDACTED] - 14.
+Alpha LLC owns, as part of its IP Portfolio, the trademarks described below that are the subject of this action in United States. - 15.
+Plaintiff offers for sale and sells its products within the state of Florida, including this district, and throughout the United States.

+- 16. Like many other intellectual property rights owners, Plaintiff suffers ongoing daily and sustained violations of its intellectual property rights at the hands of counterfeiters and infringers, such as Defendants herein. - 17.
+Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct. - 18.
+In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff expends significant resources in connection with its intellectual property enforcement efforts, including legal fees and investigative fees. - 19.
+The recent explosion of infringement over the Internet has created an environment that requires companies like Plaintiff to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and itself from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brands.